hollowdll/hakjdb/docs/configuration.md

 HakjDB can be configured with a configuration file, environment variables and command line flags.

+The configurations are processed in the following order:
+1. Command line flags
+2. Environment variables
+3. Configuration file

+This means that if for example port is configured with all the sources, it will process the value set by the command line flag when the configurations are loaded.

 Below is a list of all configuration options

 # Configuration options